greenpeace/planet4-registry/README.md

 ## Installation
 The installation if this registry can be done in three simple steps:
+0. Copy the `satis.json.default` file to `satis.json`
+1. Add your target domain URL in satis.json (localhost:9292 by default)

-1. Install the dependencies: `composer install`
+2. Install the dependencies: `composer install`
-2. Build the static Satis registry `composer run build`
+3. Build the static Satis registry `composer run build`

-3. Add the web address to a `composer.json` file to be used
+From there you can start using Add the web address to a `composer.json` file to be used for example in `https://github.com/greenpeace/planet4-base`

 Internally this will combine the `satis.json` with the packages from the `packages` folder into a `satis.extended.json`.
 This file will be used by